 The complete Lewis structure always has to include all the bonding electrons and lone pair electrons.
-However, organic species are usually shown as KeKulé structures (more discussion will be in Chapter 2) with all the lone pair electrons completely omitted (with exceptions to the lone pairs that are shown to highlight special properties).
-Therefore, when viewing Kekulé structures, it is very helpful to keep in mind that atoms other than C and H should have a certain number of lone pairs.
+However, organic species are usually shown as Kekulé structures (further discussion will be given in Chapter 2) with all the lone pair electrons completely omitted (with exception to the lone pairs shown to highlight special properties).
+Therefore, when viewing Kekulé structures, it is helpful to keep in mind that atoms other than C and H should have a certain number of lone pairs.
 Examples of Kekulé structures of some compounds are given here:

-1.2.5 Exceptions to Octet Rule in Lewis Structure
+1.2.5 Exceptions to the Octet Rule in Lewis Structure

-So far we have always been applying the octet rule in Lewis structures, however there are some cases in which the rule does not apply.
+So far, we have always been applying the octet rule in Lewis structures; however, there are some cases in which this rule does not apply.
 For example, H only needs 2 electrons.
-Here we will see some other cases where the octet rule is compromised.
+Here, we will see some other cases in which the octet rule is compromised.

 - Odd number of electrons

-If the total number of valence electron is an odd number, the octet rule can not be applied to all atom in the species.
-The examples could include NO (nitrogen monoxide or nitric oxide), NO2 (nitrogen dioxide) and alkyl radicals.??
+If the total number of valence electrons is an odd number, the octet rule can not be applied to all atoms in the species.
+Examples could include NO (nitrogen monoxide or nitric oxide), NO2 (nitrogen dioxide) and alkyl radicals.

-NO molecule: Although NO is a diatomic molecule, it is possible to draw the Lewis structure by following the procedure.
+NO molecule: Although NO is a diatomic molecule, it is possible to draw the Lewis structure by following the procedure in section 1.2.2.
 Depending on which atom is given the octet first in Step 4, you may get two possible structures.
 By applying the formal charge guideline, we can decide that the first structure is the better choice with zero formal charges.

-NO2 molecule: The Lewis structure of NO2 molecule is shown below.
+NO2 molecule: The Lewis structure of an NO2 molecule is shown below.

-For above molecules, they all contain unpaired (single) electrons.
-The neutral species that contain an unpaired electron is called radical (or free radical).
-When the carbon atom of a alkyl group has an unpaired electron, the species is the alkyl radical.
+The above molecules all contain unpaired (single) electrons.
+The neutral species that contain an unpaired electron are called radicals (or free radicals).
+When the carbon atom of an alkyl group has an unpaired electron, the species is the alkyl radical.

-Alkyl radicals: The simplest example of alkyl radical is •CH3, with the total number of valence electron as 7.
+Alkyl radicals: The simplest example of an alkyl radical is •CH3 with the total number of valence electrons as 7.
 The structure is:

 - Incomplete Octet

-An incomplete octet means that the atom has less than 8 electrons involved.
-This could be because the total number of valence electrons is less than 8, or due to formal charge concerns.
+An incomplete octet means the atom has less than 8 electrons involved.
+This could be because the total number of valence electrons is less than 8 or due to formal charge concerns.

 BH3 molecule: The total number of valence electrons is 6, so the central boron atom does not get an octet.

-BF3 molecule: Even though all of the atoms do have a chance to get octets in the structure of BF3, the actual structure of BF3 keeps the incomplete octet.
+BF3 molecule: Even though all the atoms do have a chance to get octets in the structure of BF3, the actual structure of BF3 keeps the incomplete octet.
 Applying the FC guideline explains why the first structure is the better choice.
-Similar examples include BeF2, AlCl3.
+Similar examples include BeF2 and AlCl3.

-CH3+: This is another reactive intermediate in organic reactions (more discussions in Chapter 8).
+CH3+: This is another reactive intermediate in organic reactions (this is further discussed in Chapter 8).
 FC calculations indicate that the “+” charge lies on the C atom, so such a species is also called a carbocation.
 Carbon has an incomplete octet.

 - Expanded Valence Shell

-For elements in Period 3 or higher, they can have more than 8 electrons if that helps to lower the formal charges.
-Common examples involve the species with P, S or Cl, etc as central atoms.
+For elements in Period 3 or higher, they can have more than 8 electrons if it helps to lower the formal charges.
+Common examples involve species with P, S, Cl, etc. as central atoms.
 Sometimes multiple double bonds are necessary to minimize the formal charge of the central atom.
 The structure of the phosphate anion, PO43-, is given here as an example.

 For elements in 2nd period, C, N, O, F and Ne, the maximum number of electrons involved in Lewis structure is eight!!!